Nerajno/Background--Color-Changer/README.md

 - [ ] https://stackoverflow.com/questions/16625618/javascript-change-color-of-text-and-background-to-input-value

 ## AOB
-When you actually finished it and if the series should be renamed
+When you actually finished it and if the series should be renamed.